Royal Mint: Financial difficulties

 After London was selected to host the 2012 Summer Olympics, the Royal Mint put in a successful bid to manufacture the Games' Olympic and Paralympic medals.
 4,700 gold, silver and bronze medals were produced by the Mint; each medal was struck 15 times with 900 tonnes of force.

 In addition to securing the medal product contract, the Mint held a competition to design a series of commemorative 50p coins that would enter general circulation before the event.
-The Mint received over 30,000 entries, with a further 17,000 from a children's competition on Blue Peter.
+The Mint received over 30,000 entries, with a further 17,000 from a children's competition on the television programme Blue Peter.
 In all, a total of 29 designs featuring a sport were selected by the Mint; the youngest designer was just 9 years old.
-A £2 coin commemorating London's handover to Rio was also released in 2012.
+A £2 coin commemorating London's handover to Rio de Janeiro was also released in 2012.